alexanderjhoward/3kRGP_Variant_Calling/2_Variant_Calling/README.md

 ```

-The **CallOsPSY.sh** script does the following:
+The **call_variants.sh** script does the following:
 1. Download a BAM genome alignment file from the 3kRGP dataset according to the list of samples we made (samples.txt)
-2. Pull the genomic regions that correspond to our sequences of interest (found in **OsPSY_locs.txt**)
+2. Pull the genomic regions that correspond to our sequences of interest (found in **OsPSY_locs.txt**, generated during Step 1)
 3. Call variants of the genome relative to the Nipponbare genome, and filter for high-quality variant calls
 4. Apply the variants called to the reference genome sequence and save the sequence as a FASTA file

-The variant call files (VCFs) are saved under the "SearchResults/VCF" directory.
-The genomic files (FASTAs) are saved under "SearchResults/FASTA" directory.
+The variant call files (VCFs) are saved under the "Output/VCF" directory.
+The genomic files (FASTAs) are saved under "Output/FASTA" directory.